ezra-bible-app/node-sword-interface/README.md

 - Install a module
 - Uninstall a module
 - Retrieve information about a local module
+- Load the text of the whole bible
-- Load the bible text of a module
+- Load the text of a bible book

 ## Installation